 Quad Family Room

-Our Quad Family Room sleeps up to 4 guests in 1 Double Bed and 2 Single Rooms with lovely new bathroom.
+Our Quad Family Room sleeps up to 4 guests in 1 Double Bed and 2 Single Beds with a lovely new bathroom.
 Lots of space for everyone and a Side Sea view balcony.
 Wifi included.

 Economy Non-Sea view Double Room